 Yes, more rock formations.
 Thanks to another large carpark above (west of) Staffin, The Quiraing (above) is another popular hike.
 A very popular hike.
 (Had the place to myself, first time I saw it, back in spring of of, ooh, ‘88, maybe.)

-You don't mind if I - just this once - repeat the header pic do you?
-This time without the writing on top of it. ( designers, eh?)
-This shows the Trotternish Ridge, ie the end of the lava flows that I bang on about, above.
+This shows a portion of the Trotternish Ridge, ie the end of the lava flows that I bang on about, above.
 Well, Skye is such a geological sort of place.

 Yes, if it’s clear at Elgol.

 As it’s very difficult to find new things to say about Skye – though I’m doing my best here – it’s always safer to repeat the standard labels.
 (Gosh, more free advice for aspiring Scottish tourism copywriters.)

 For example, the view of the Cuillin Hills from Elgol across Loch Scavaig is usually described as one of, or even, the finest view in Scotland.
 It’s possibly true.
 The painter JMW Turner did his wild watercolour thing here.